 - Stay away from alcohol or other depressants

-- Make yourself take a walk outside every day, if even a short one
+- Do something active each day.
+Doing something outdoors might help even more.
+Consider taking a walk outside every day, if even a short one

-- Take deep belly breaths every few minutes to help disengage fight or flight mode.
+- Take deep belly breaths every few minutes or try a belly massage to help disengage fight or flight mode.

 - Cry if you feel like it.
-It helps release stress hormones from your body which is what makes a good cry make it feel so much better.
+Crying helps release stress hormones from your body which is what makes a good cry make it feel so much better.

 - If you are the meditating type, don’t skimp out now.
-Spend at least 15 minutes a day in silent, inward contemplation.
+Spend a few minutes a day in silent, inward contemplation.

 - Try journaling or writing a letter (that you won’t send) to get your thoughts off of repeat and get out of your head.